lindegroup/autopkgr/README.md

     - __Static Computer Groups__
 1. Open AutoPkgr and go to the __Folders & Integration__ tab.
 1. Click the __Install JSSImporter__ button.
 Enter your password if prompted.

+    ⚠️ Note: On Macs with a fresh copy of Sierra, you may additionally need to run the following Terminal command to install the necessary components for JSSImporter:

+        sudo easy_install pip && pip install -I --user pyopenssl

 1. Click on __Configure JSSImporter__.
 1. Enter your JSS URL, API username, and API password.
 Then click __Connect__.